jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ### SysVinit

 I am going to describe the Unix System V init process - this is the basis of all Unix and Linux knowledge since the early 1980s.
 This is referred to as SysVinit--note that only the Unix based derivatives of BSD use this as of 2018.
-Debian recently dropped it, with Fedora and Ubuntu abandoning circa 2015.
-This is not in use anymore in Linux as we learned in Chapter 2 but we shall go over it for completeness sake.
+SysVinit is not in use in Linux as it was replaced by systemd as the init system.

-Now that the kernel has complete control of the hardware, it begins to execute the "guts" of the operating system--by setting up the system processes.
+Once the kernel has complete control of the hardware, it begins to execute the "guts" of the operating system--by setting up the system processes.
 The first task it executes is ```/sbin/init```.
 This is referred to as the init process.
 It's job is only to be the ancestor of all other processes and start each succeeding service--starting from the X server, to the login server, to any GUI, to a webserver or database.
 The ```/sbin/init/``` looks at the value stored in ```/etc/inittab``` to find the system __run level__.
 The **run level** tells us which mode to start in and which associated services are needed.
 These levels are general and each Linux distro modifies them as needed.
 The default run level for a GUI based distro is **5**.
 The default run level for a server based OS is **3**.

 : Traditional Run Levels